 Conspicuous CG: The animatronic parrot on the pinball machine in "Mickey's Pinball".

 Couch Gag: Donald constantly tries to finish the Mickey MouseWorks title sequence with a display reading "Starring Donald Duck", which always backfires in some way.

 Cutaway Gag: In "Mickey's Airplane Kit," and a whole series of them in "Daisy's Big Sale."

 Death Is Cheap: The narrator lampshades this in "How to Haunt a House", where he assures Donald and Goofy after they die and become ghosts that they will only remain dead until the cartoon is over.

 Episode Title Card: The main ensemble gets faceplates, followed by "A (character's name) cartoon", as in the classic era.
 Daisy and Minnie each get one for the first time.
 There's a separate one for episodes shared by the ¡Three Amigos!: Mickey, Donald, and Goofy.
 All of them have corresponding Leitmotifs.

-Exact Words: In one Pluto Gets the Paper short, Mortimer tricks Pluto to get into a taxi to which he tells the driver to take Pluto "to the other side of town and step on it."
-The taxi moves... just a few feet away and then Pluto gets oi.
+Exact Words: In one Pluto Gets the Paper short, Mortimer tricks Pluto to entering a taxi and tells the driver to take Pluto "to the other side of town and step on it."
+The taxi moves... just a few feet away and then Pluto gets out.
 Mortimer soon realizes why; he sent Pluto to "The Other Side of Town" street and "Step on It" lane!